amplience/dc-extension-shoppable-image/README.md

 If you want to get started after cloning this repo, remember to sync packages with `yarn install`.

-This project requires Node 14.x or 16.x to build.
+This project requires Node 16.x to build.

 ## Partial for Shoppabble Image Field and Configuration